 A lifelong fixture of British film and TV who transitioned from memorable character actor to a director of major musical biopics.

-Dexter Fletcher has lived his entire life on screen and set, evolving from a child actor into a trusted director of large-scale productions.
-His face became familiar to UK audiences through roles in shows like 'Press Gang' and films like 'Lock, Stock and Two Smoking Barrels,' where he brought a cheeky, everyman charm to his characters.
-For decades, he was the reliable supporting player you recognized but couldn't quite name.
+Dexter Fletcher completed the Elton John biopic 'Rocketman' after the original director departed, delivering a critically praised, fantastical take on the musician's life.
+He had built his face into UK audiences' consciousness through roles in 'Press Gang' and 'Lock, Stock and Two Smoking Barrels,' bringing a cheeky, everyman charm to his characters.
+For decades he was the reliable supporting player you recognized but couldn't quite name.
 Then, in his fifties, Fletcher stepped decisively behind the camera.
-He completed the Elton John biopic 'Rocketman' after the original director departed, delivering a critically praised, fantastical take on the musician's life.
-This success cemented his second act as a director with a flair for musical storytelling, having previously directed the sleeper hit 'Eddie the Eagle.'
+He previously directed the sleeper hit 'Eddie the Eagle' and demonstrated a flair for musical storytelling.
 His career embodies a deep, practical understanding of filmmaking from both sides of the lens.
+Born in 1966, he is a British actor and director.

 1965–1980